b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision.md

 &nbsp;

 ## Significance
-If the First Vision didn't happen, then Joseph Smith did not restore Christ's church.
+If the First Vision didn't happen, then Joseph Smith did not [[Restoration|restore Christ's church]].
 If Joseph Smith did not restore Christ's church, what is this organization?

 If God hadn't personally appeared to advise Joseph directly that all other churches were incorrect, then Joseph is just adding to the confusion by making one more flavor of Christianity.
 If we were to argue that Joseph became a prophet later than 1820, then *that* would be the selling point that missionaries tell their ~~investigators~~ "friends" about on the first lesson.
 In my experience as a missionary for the LDS church, I was required to recite the 1838 account from memory on demand.
 And *that's what I did*.
 Imagine my dismay when, after reciting this to however many dozens or hundreds of people, I find that this theophany wasn't as clear-cut and simple as I had been told.